bootstrap-vue/bootstrap-vue/docs/components/card/README.md

     <b-card img="http://placeskull.com/400/200/1010AB/-1/0" img-fluid img-alt="image">
       <p class="card-text">
         This is a wider card with supporting text below as a natural lead-in to additional content.
-This card has even longer content than the first to show that equal height action.
+This card has even longer content than the first.
       </p>
       <div slot="footer">
         <small class="text-muted">Footer Text</small>